-The Sharon Academy (TSA) recognizes that abuse of alcohol, tobacco and other drugs is a treatable health problem, which at times involves conditions and violations of law.
-Involvement with alcohol, tobacco and other drugs can interfere with a student's academic, physical, emotional and social development.
+The Sharon Academy (TSA) recognizes that abuse of substance is a treatable health problem, which at times involves conditions and violations of law.
+Involvement with substance use can interfere with a student's academic, physical, emotional, and social development.
 Further, TSA recognizes that the school, as well as families and the community at large, have a responsibility to address this important matter.